Salaries in Germany: Employment laws and compensation trends

 Today it’s also becoming more and more common for companies to provide free lunch at least one day a week – especially in hybrid working companies who want to encourage employees to come into the office more often.

-Subsidised transport costs to and from work
+Subsidised transport costs in Germany

 There is no legal requirement for companies to support employees in Germany with the costs of commuting and business travel.